 The village is set on the Grand Union Canal and has a large marina where the famous annual Crick Boat Show is held.

-Special Events held this year
+Special Events held or coming up this year

 The canal world converges again in May for the 14th annual Crick Boat Show & Waterways Festival, held at Crick Marina near Rugby in Northamptonshire.